ryanfox1985/technical_test_rails/README.md

 ```

 __Limitations:__
-- Not contemplate half hour in Availabilities controller
+- Not contemplate half hour at hours_needed parameter in Availabilities controller
 - Only postal code 1111 has reservations (seeds.rb)
 - Only have availabilities for today